 Now, the entire process can be automated across the ecosystem in seconds.
 I never have to touch the terminal or make a mistake.
 In addition, if I’m using DevOps platforms, I can orchestrate all of this with native integrations and complete APIs and recipes.
 Everything will be updated automatically after ninety days, according to our enterprise policy.
 No human will touch anything or be put in a position to make an error prone decision

 Working with technology leaders, Venafi has made what would have seemed like science fiction in 1998 a reality today.
 The Venafi Technology Network has already shown a tremendous impact on the security and efficiency of keys and certificates.

 And the future is even brighter.
 More and more technology partners are building Adaptable Drivers.
 Integrations built using Venafi’s powerful Adaptable Driver framework take much less time to develop: 80% of the work of building automation for both applications and CAs is already completed before a developer starts work.
 Additionally, Venafi’s REST API technology makes complex two-way multi-step applications easy to create using some of the best documentation available in the industry.

 But, we’re not going to rest on these laurels.
 There is still more to come.
 We have major new partnership announcements right around the corner.
-These advancements will make protecting machine identities faster, easier, and more secure than ever before.
-Go check out the latest integrations on the Venafi Technology Network.
+These advancements will make managing machine identities faster, easier, and more secure than ever before.

-How well are you protecting your machine identities across your security ecosystem?
+How well are you managing your machine identities across your security ecosystem?